-- Develops budget requests by evaluating the RAIC office's operational and special needs and establishes internal procedures to ensure budget allocations are not exceeded. - Utilizes established administrative systems to identify budgetary needs based on previous years' expenditures/allocations and monitors related reports on a quarterly basis and at the end of the fiscal year to ensure that all possible deobligations have been completed.

-- Is responsible for all procurements within the RAIC office, ensuring that requirements are met and budget allocations are not exceeded. - Serves as Fleet Card Coordinator, certifying all vehicle fuel and repair charges and monitoring all travel and investigative expenses. - Provides logistical support, identifying appropriate telephone and computer lines and coordinating the requirements for special needs requests (for example, holding cell, evidence room). - Serves as local property officer, executing the annual inventory, resolving discrepancies, and maintaining the validity of the Vehicle Maintenance Information System. - Processes incoming and outgoing personnel, resolving payroll problems and OWCP claims processing. - Conducts fact-finding and develops emergency plan for the RAIC office. - Gathers factual evidence of administrative waste and abuse of noncompliance of agency regulations and participates in other agency initiatives toward excellence.
+- Develops budget requests by evaluating the RAIC office's operational and special needs and establishes internal procedures to ensure budget allocations are not exceeded. - Utilizes established administrative systems to identify budgetary needs based on previous years' expenditures/allocations and monitors related reports on a quarterly basis and at the end of the fiscal year to ensure that all possible deobligations have been completed. - Serves as the coordinator of the reimbursable state and local overtime agreements and secures the allocation of adequate funds.
+Resolves all discrepancies between state and local law enforcement agencies and the SAIC office's local assets sharing program. - Is responsible for all procurements within the RAIC office, ensuring that requirements are met and budget allocations are not exceeded. - Serves as Fleet Card Coordinator, certifying all vehicle fuel and repair charges and monitoring all travel and investigative expenses. - Provides logistical support, identifying appropriate telephone and computer lines and coordinating the requirements for special needs requests. - Serves as local property officer, executing the annual inventory, resolving discrepancies, and maintaining the validity of the Vehicle Maintenance Information System. - Processes incoming and outgoing personnel, resolving payroll problems and OWCP claims processing. - Conducts fact-finding and develops emergency plan for the RAIC office. - Gathers factual evidence of administrative waste and abuse of noncompliance of agency regulations and participates in other agency initiatives toward excellence.